About SpectrumSense Training

 How Kim & Gina started their autism training program — as told by Kim.

-So I got busy and put together a PPT.
+So I got busy and put together a PowerPoint presentation.
 I worked on it diligently (I had very dirty toilets and lots of laundry piled up), adding things from my own knowledge from having an autistic son, plus doing a TON of research.
-I then showed it to the same training captain and EMS chief on separate occasions, asking if I could possibly conduct some training to both the firefighters and EMS.
-I got a HUGE thumbs up from both of them - something to the effect of, “Let’s do it!
+When it was ready, I showed it to the same training captain and EMS chief on separate occasions and asked if I might be able to conduct training for the firefighters and EMS personnel.
+I got a HUGE thumbs up from both of them - something along the lines of, “Let’s do it!
 I think this is a great idea!”
 I was elated!!
-The EMS chief told me that he could send my PPT to the EMS coordinator from Centura Health whom they worked with (he said her name was Gina) and get continuing education credits set up for the attendees to receive.
-Wow, this was becoming real!!
+That was the beginning of our autism training program for first responders.

-Um, YES, PLEASE!!!
+Um, YES, PLEASE!!

 ———————